Best Garmin Fish Finder Choices: Bet on Only the Best

 While testing and ranking these Garmin fish finders, I kept the following factors in mind:

-• User-Friendliness: I live by the motto “Keep It Simple.”
-Whether it’s my fishing technique or my fish finder because if it’s complicated, I won’t want to use it; generally, as the price and features increase, user-friendliness decreases.
+User-friendliness: I live by the motto “Keep it simple,” whether it’s my fishing technique or my fish finder.
+If it’s complicated, I won’t want to use it.
+I’ve found that generally, as the price and features increase, user-friendliness decreases.

 However, with a basic understanding of today’s electronics, none of the Garmin fish finders I tested were overly complicated.
-The worst part is the setup and installation if you’re not a fan of tools.
+The worst part is the setup and installation, especially if you’re not a fan of tools.

 Garmin Fish Finder Buying Guide